Topfi/BetterAuth-Convex-9ui/README.md

 - **Full auth**: passphrase sign-up/sign-in, passphrase resets, email verification, magic links, and one-time codes all reuse shared Zod schemas so the client and Convex agree on every payload.
 - **Social sign-in + linking**: GitHub, Google, and Apple OAuth work out of the box once you drop in credentials, and the UI/helpers are ready for future providers.
 Account linking is enabled.
 - **Security niceties**: Email OTP plugin doubles as step-up verification, passphrase helpers centralize zxcvbn + Have I Been Pwned checks through the Better Auth plugin, enforce a 16+ character policy, and drive the shared color-coded strength meter.
-- **Rate limiting + audit trails**: Better Auth's built-in limiter is persisted to Convex for consistent enforcement across pods, and destructive operations (like account deletion) append structured audit logs for later review.
+- **Scripts**: Simple one line setup and update scripts that guide you to a solid setup and ensure you are warned rather than accidentally overwriting remote envs.
-- **Productized UX**: Sign-in/up cards follow the gradient shell, toast helpers map to severity colors, and the application header keeps avatars and primary actions (settings + sign-out) consistent.
+- **Rate limiting + audit trails**: Better Auths built-in limiter is persisted to Convex for consistent enforcement across pods, and destructive operations (like account deletion) append structured audit logs for later review.
-- **Composable signed-in shell**: The authenticated experience is routed through a single layout so you can swap the default application without touching auth plumbing.
+- **Productiion UX**: Sign-in/up cards follow the gradient shell, toast helpers map to severity colors, and the application header keeps avatars and primary actions (settings + sign-out) consistent.
-- **Settings**: A dedicated settings surface lets users edit their profile, trigger email reverification, rotate passphrases with generators + breach checks, preview the forthcoming 2FA flow, export data, and type-to-confirm account deletion.
+- **Composable shell**: The authenticated experience is routed through a single layout so you can swap the default application without touching auth plumbing.
-- **DX-friendly env bootstrap**: `npm run setup:env` keeps `.env.local` aligned with the shared template and syncs Convex secrets, so spinning up a fresh machine or new deployment slug is painless.
+- **Settings**: A dedicated settings surface lets users edit their profile, trigger email reverification, rotate passphrases with generators + breach checks, preview the soonTM to be implemented 2FA and export data flows, and do proper, comprehensive, allencompassing account deletion.
-- **Realtime counter sample**: Shared `counter` module keeps optimistic UI, Convex mutations, and account deletion purging perfectly in sync.
+- **Realtime counter sample**: Simple counter code using Convex [withOptimisticUpdate](https://docs.convex.dev/client/react/optimistic-updates), just so you have an easy way to check things are working.
-- **Email preview/dev mode**: Flip one flag to dump rendered React Email templates to the console instead of hitting Resend.
+- **Email preview/dev mode**: Flip one flag to dump verification, Magic Link and Code emails to the console for testing without Resend keys.
 - **Easter Egg**: I included a small, but very nerdy easter egg for you to find.
+I will probably add a env soon to turn it off, alongside the 2FA and data export feature.

 ## Why 9ui.dev